Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

-As you can see there is a lot to consider in this step.
+As you can see, there is a lot to consider in this step.
 The types of files you want to retain, or do not want to lose, is personal to you.

 There are other types of data that you could consider to be part of you plan.
 These include:-

 It is entirely up to you what to include.
-What I would advise is to organise your file and folder structure first, so your backup plan is easier to implement, and update in the future.
+What I would advise is to organize your file and folder structure first, so your backup plan is easier to implement, and update in the future.

-In the next section we take a look at some ways to backup your data quickly and easily.
+In the next section, we take a look at some ways to backup your data quickly and easily.

 The methods to backup files and folders can be perceived as complicated and time-consuming.
-I suspect this is why a lot of us do not backup as often as we should.
+I suspect this is why a lot of us do not back up as often as we should.